Dansajjad/test/readme.md

 ###Backtrack
 You've learned three different ways to backtrack in Git.
 You can use these skills to undo changes made to your Git project.
 Let's take a moment to review the new commands:
+* **git show HEAD**: The commit you are currently on is known as the HEAD commit.
+In many cases, the most recently made commit is the HEAD commit.
+The output of this command will display everything the git log command displays for the HEAD commit, plus all the file changes that were committed.
 * **git checkout HEAD filename**: Discards changes in the working directory.
 * **git reset HEAD filename**: Unstages file changes in the staging area.
 * **git reset SHA**: Can be used to reset to a previous commit in your commit history.
+* **git reset --hard**: discard uncommitted changes.
 * **git add filename_1 filename_2**: a way to add multiple files to the staging area with a single command

 ###Git branching